-Part C, Medicare Advantage plans offer a maximum out of pocket because they want the policy to be more appealing than Medicare.
-But, the policy is full of financial risk.
-For example, most plans have a narrow network of doctors.
-And, if the doctor doesn’t accept the policy, you don’t have coverage.
+Part C, Medicare Advantage plans offer a maximum out-of-pocket because they want the policy to be more appealing than Medicare.
+But, an Advantage policy is full of financial risks.

 Also, the limit amount is, on average, over $5,000 for an HMO and over $8,000 for a PPO each year.
 For most, the annual cost of Medigap is far less than the Medicare Advantage limits.